moevm/qemu-riscv-cluster/README.md

 # qemu-riscv-cluster

 ## Project structure
--- This repository contains grpc clienta and scripts to build and deploy workers in the RISC-V VM.
+-- This repository contains gRPC client and scripts to build and deploy workers in the RISC-V VM.

 -- [Scripts and Yocto Layers to build VM image with all dependencies](https://github.com/moevm/vm_build_risc_v)